pieforproviders/pieforproviders/docs/narrative_data_model.md

 As a child attends their child care provider, they generate **BillableOccurrences** (anything the provider can bill the state for in order to receive subsidy funds).
 In Illinois, the only **BillableOccurrence** is an **Attendance** at childcare.

-**TO BE IMPLEMENTED**: In other states, things like providing a child lunch or transportation can be reimbursed by the state as a part of a **SubsidyRule**.
+**TO BE IMPLEMENTED**: In other states, things like enrollment fees or providing a child transportation can be reimbursed by the state as a part of a **SubsidyRule**.

 **TO BE IMPLEMENTED**: A Pie user will enter one or more **BillableOccurrences** of a particular type (say, an **Attendance**) for a particular **ChildApproval** (i.e. "This **Child** attended on 10/20/2020, and the **Approval** that is currently active has the following **RateType** for an attendance of this length").
 Pie will take the current **ChildApproval** for that **Child** and using the **SubsidyRule** and **ChildApprovalRateTypes**, will associate that **BillableOccurrence** to a **BillableOccurrenceRateType** - this will accommodate any changes in rates over the life of the **ChildApproval**; the **BillableOccurrence** is a snapshot in time of an event, so when other associations change or expire, we don't want old records to lose their integrity.